steinhardt21/empatica_dashboard/README.md

 ## HOW TO RUN THE PROJECT

 Note: in order to speed up the testing, in the project it was implemented also a fake JSON server to contain the download objects as JSON and to avoid to create a postgress database locally.
+However the solution was implemented for a Postgres database.

 1. [Run the fake JSON server] open a command  line window, go on the project and write: `yarn run json:server --port 3002`.
 2. [Run the GraphQL server] open another command  line window, go on the project and write: `npm run dev:server`.